Dom Casmurro: Interpretations

 The interpretative criticism negatively directed at the narrator and Capitu's salvation, arguing that she didn't betray him, has only recently been made, since the feminist movement of the 1960s and 1970s and above all by the American essayist Helen Caldwell.
 In The Brazilian Othello of Machado de Assis (1960), she argues that the character Capitu did not betray Bentinho, thus changing the prevailing perception of the novel, and that she is the victim of a cynical Dom Casmurro who actually misleads the reader with words that are not true.
 Caldwell's main evidence is the author's clear and frequent intertextuality with Shakespeare's Othello, whose protagonist kills his wife mistakenly thinking that she has betrayed him.
 The author writes her thesis from the main perspective that Machado's narrator is autonomous enough to give his own unique version of the facts.
 For the critic, Bentinho doesn't do it on purpose, but out of madness, since he is, in her words, the "Iago of himself".
 Caldwell also revalidated the role of Capitu, who was supposed to be prettier and have better dreams than her husband.
 Other foreign critics, such as John Gledson, from the 1980s onwards hypothesised social interests related to the organisation and crisis of the patriarchal order during the Second Reign.
 For Dona Glória's carrion, mouldy and repressed universe, with its widowers, servants and slaves, the energy and freedom of opinion of the modern, poor girl, daring and irreverent, lucid and active, would become intolerable.
 One of the evidences of Gledson's argument can be found in chapter 3, which he considers to be the "foundation of the novel", in José Dias' motivation when talking about Capitu's family and reminding Mrs Glória of the promise she made to put Bentinho in the seminary, in other words, treating the "Pádua people" as inferior and their daughter as a dissimulated and poor girl who could corrupt the boy.

-Thus, the jealousy of Bentinho, a rich boy from a decaying family, of the typical bachelor of the Second Empire, would condense a broad social problem behind this "new Othello who slanders and destroys his beloved".
+Thus, the jealousy of Bentinho, a rich boy from a decaying family, of the typical bachelor of the Second Reign, would condense a broad social problem behind this "new Othello who slanders and destroys his beloved".
 This sociological interpretation is still preserved today, as we read in the words of the Portuguese essayist Hélder Macedo who made a statement regarding the theme of jealousy: